-With face to face Scouting suspended, this web page is designed to summarise some of the support that is available to leaders to help deliver online and remote Scouting.
+Some sections may decide to continue with occasional online programme sessions as part of their wider programme delivery plans.
+This web page is designed to summarise some of the support that is available to leaders to help deliver online and remote Scouting sessions.

 The Programme Team have published an Online summary document which brings together many resources and links in a single document.